Below are just a few of my projects, partners and clients,

 Watch the video below to get an idea of Brighton Fringe’s busy events programme:

 Festival Director | South Westminster Community Festival

-SouthWestFest is Westminster’s largest community festival, a two-week long, open access arts and well-being multi-venue event that takes place in June of each year.
+SouthWestFest is Westminster’s largest community cultural festival, a three-week long, open access arts and well-being multi-venue event that takes place in June and July of each year.
 The festival features the famous Pimlico Proms and Festival day in St.George’s Square which attract an audience of around 10,000 each year.
-In 2016 the festival hosted over 57 events including co-produced events with WICKED the Musical, the Royal Court and Tate Britain.
+The festival hosts over 60 events including co-produced events with WICKED the Musical, the Royal Court and Tate Britain amongst others.

 My role as Festival Director encompasses year-round management of the charitable organisation which produces SouthWestFest.
 I also over see all planning, programming, marketing and production for the festival’s wide range of events.
 I manage festival partnerships with local venues and organisations from the Abbey Centre through to the Royal Court and Tate Britain.
 I also organise fundraising and sponsorship, as well as ensuring the secure financial management of the organisation and management of staff and volunteers.